-The pollution of rivers, lakes and acquifers from domestic and industrial wastewater discharges, mining runoff, agro-chemicals and other sources in now a growing threat to water resources in most countries in South Africa.
+The pollution of rivers, lakes, and aquifers from domestic and industrial wastewater discharges, mining runoff, agro-chemicals and other sources is now a growing threat to water resources in most countries in South Africa.

-The water experts say the solid, liquid and particulate waste by-products of urbanisation and economic activities are contaminating air, soil and water quality.
+The water experts say the solid, liquid and particulate waste by-products of urbanization and economic activities are contaminating air, soil and water quality.

 The water pollution in South Africa has affected water quality and impacted negatively on public health and functioning of ecosystems including the rising cost of water treatment.

-The report suggests that the main sources of water pollution are untreated or partially treated effluents from municipal, industrial and mining waste water discharges.
+The report suggests that the primary sources of water pollution are untreated or partially treated effluents from municipal, industrial and mining wastewater discharges.

-In Zimbabwe, the discharge of industrial and municipal effluent has heavily polluted Lake Chivero, Harare’s principal water supply dam leading to massive fish deaths in the lake.
+In Zimbabwe, the discharge of industrial and municipal effluent has heavily polluted Lake Chivero, Harare’s main water supply dam leading to massive fish deaths in the lake.

 Because of poor original planning, Harare lies within its own catchment area.
 This means that all the city’s waste, which passes through the heavily industrialized and densely populated areas flows into the lake.